 The LOGIN attribute specifies a SASL login name, or the value [UNAVAILABLE] when the information is unavailable.

 Note 1: syntactically valid NAME and HELO attribute-value elements can be up to 255 characters long.
 The client must not send XCLIENT commands that exceed the 512 character limit for SMTP commands.
-To avoid exceeding the limit the client should send the information in multiple XCLIENT commands; for example, send NAME and ADDR first, then HELO and PROTO.
+To avoid exceeding the limit the client should send the information in multiple XCLIENT commands; for example, send NAME and ADDR last, after HELO and PROTO.
+Once ADDR is sent, the client is usually no longer authorized to send XCLIENT commands.

 Note 2: [UNAVAILABLE], [TEMPUNAVAIL] and IPV6: may be specified in upper case, lower case or mixed case.